Slippy2k/REminiscence/README.txt

 release.

-For the Macintosh release, the resource fork must dumped as a file named 'FLASHBACK.BIN'.
+For the Macintosh release, the resource fork must dumped as a file named 'FLASHBACK.BIN' (MacBinary).
 It shall contain 38 distinct data types.

 To have background music during polygonal cutscenes with the PC version, you need to copy the music/ directory of the Amiga version or use the .mod